Partners & Supporters

 City Bridge Foundation is a 900-year-old charity which looks after Tower Bridge, and four other Thames crossings, at no cost to the taxpayer.
 What’s more, this incredible Foundation awards funding of over £30 million a year to charities delivering across London!

-Open Age is proud to be working with City Bridge Foundation to tackle ‘post-pandemic’ deconditioning and isolation across London’s older population, with a two-year project offering fun group activities & life-changing community outreach.
-City Bridge Foundation not only maintains the five London bridges, but also bridges divides in society and supports organisations working to tackle inequality.
+Open Age is proud to be working with City Bridge Foundation to tackle physical deconditioning and isolation across London’s older population, with a three-year project offering fun group activities & life-changing community outreach.
+City Bridge Foundation not only maintains the five London bridges, but also bridges divides in society, and supports organisations working to tackle inequality.

 Newsflash